-Sun and Soil Requirements for English Boxwood Shrubs:
+USDA Plant Hardiness Zones, Sun and Soil Requirements

-Uses for English Boxwood Shrubs in Landscape Design:
+Uses for Dwarf Boxwood Shrubs in Landscape Design

 Outside of the U.S., boxwood shrubs are generally referred to simply as "box."
 Indeed, the ancient Greeks and Romans used the wood to make decorative boxes (the Buxus in their scientific name means, "box" in Latin).

 A common problem for English boxwood shrubs is "winter bronzing," manifested by a change in foliage color to a reddish-brown or yellowish.
 It is the result of exposure in winter to wind and sun.
 Such exposure causes a water loss that damages the foliage.
-Remember, plants are already deprived of water in winter by the frozen ground, a problem that is just exacerbated by exposure to wind and sun.
+Remember, plants are already deprived of water in winter by the fact that water is locked up in the frozen ground, a problem that is just exacerbated by the drying influence of exposure to wind and sun.

-How should you address the problem of winter bronzing on dwarf English boxwoods?
-First of all, spray an anti-desiccant on English boxwood shrubs in late November and again in late January, and make sure your plants are watered sufficiently throughout the growing season.
-Also, build a structure around dwarf English boxwoods that will shelter them from the wind and sun in winter (please consult my step-by-step article on shrub care to see how to build such structures).
+How should you address the problem of winter bronzing on these dwarf boxwood shrubs?
+First of all, spray an anti-desiccant on them in late November and again in late January, and make sure your plants are watered sufficiently throughout the growing season.
+Also, build a structure around your bushes that will shelter them from the wind and sun in winter.